hbchosanna2/microservices-architect-config-starter/README.md

 # microservices-architect-config-starter
-Microservices Architecture Configuration Starter Sample kristy helm change
-Helm Change

-this is an edit

-This is by Emmanuel.

-Frank was here too.

-Hello Valentine New

-Architecture of sample multiple microservices developed in different technologies - Spring Boot, Node.js, Python, React.js in a project.
+Microservices Architecture Configuration Starter Sample Architecture of sample multiple microservices developed in different technologies - Spring Boot, Node.js, Python, React.js in a project.
 Microservices connected by an API Gateway using Netflix Zuul.